siddharthsma/fasta2a/README.md

 This example shows:
 - Setting up a basic A2A server with state management
-- Handling synchronous task requests with text and file responses
+- Handling synchronous task requests with text responses (btw also handles files!)
 - Implementing streaming responses for subscription tasks
 - Basic task management (get and cancel operations)